infu/icblast/README.md

 # Purpose

-Made for easy testing of any canisters, and maintenance scripts, including Motoko Playground canisters without manually providing interface spec.
+Provide easy access to the Internet Computer from NodeJS.

+Made for maintenance scripts and testing.

+Tip: Use Motoko Playground canisters to play around with it.

 By default works with the production IC network.